A Small Linux Distro for Learning Old-School Linux, Fast!

 A journey of a thousand miles begins with a single step

 The videos below will give you a little more idea what to expect.
-The first goal here is to make an easily reproducible positive old-school Linux Server experience for you, no matter what platform you’re starting out on.
-There is great reward in this (for reasons described elsewhere), and it is my heartfelt belief many more people can do it than give themselves credit.
-This stuff just LOOKS intimidating if you don’t have the right introduction (what I’m trying to do here).
+The first goal here is to make an easily reproducible positive old-school Linux Server experience for you, no matter what platform you’re starting out on (controlled conditions).
+It is my heartfelt belief many more people can make the jump to text-only *nix-like platforms than people give themselves credit for.
+This stuff just looks intimidating.
 But just like anything else, once you get through the difficult initial first tries and stick with it, everything starts to make sense, and come naturally to you.
 So, have no fear.
 There is nothing you can screw up.
-You can just unzip Levinux again and try over.
-Easier still, you can double-click the Reset icon to set it back to its initial state.
-Work your way through these same experiences these videos describe, and you’ll start getting the foundation for a timeless, valuable, and nearly platform independent approach to programming.
-So welcome on board, and there’s a few places you can reach out to the burgeoning Levinux community.
+You can just unzip Levinux again and try over, resetting it back to initial state.
+So, join me on this learning adventure, knowing there’s nothing you can’t undo!

 - The Levinux Fanpage on Facebook